Rox Lose High Scoring Affair to Express - NewsBreak

 Rox Lose High Scoring Affair to Express

 The Rox lost 9-8 on the 4th of July at the Eau Claire Express.
-The Express scored 7 runs in the 3rd inning before St. Cloud took the lead at 8-7 with a...minnesotasnewcountry.com
+The Express scored 7 runs in the 3rd inning before St. Cloud took the lead at 8-7 with a 4-run...1037theloon.com

 The Rox lost 9-8 on the 4th of July at the Eau Claire Express.
-The Express scored 7 runs in the 3rd inning before St. Cloud took the lead at 8-7 with a...minnesotasnewcountry.com
+The Express scored 7 runs in the 3rd inning before St. Cloud took the lead at 8-7 with a 4-run...1037theloon.com

 Comments / 0